jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

     for step in range(num_steps):
         spk_out, mem_out = net(data)

-Let’s wrap that in a function and record the membrane potential and spike response over time:
+Wrap that in a function, recording the membrane potential and spike response over time:

 ::